tarojq/jekyll-grid-blog/_posts/2025-05-26-Government Tarpits.md

   - 0.8
 ---

 (I started this project as a way of documenting my thinking in public.
 This includes polemics.
-My positions will change and develop over time.
+I am a writer and a researcher - my positions will change and develop over time.
 I ask the reader to understand this as a feature, not a bug.)

 Big Data is a structure made out of corporations, and the Robin Hood-esque spirit of the early days of Silicon Valley has given birth to semi-autonomous weapons under the command of scrying orbs that repeatedly mistake civilian hospitals for combatant outposts.
 If we generously assume that human rights violations are still meaningful, States are left playing catch-up, attempting to run defence with a toolkit that runs at glacial speed and most likely off a Lenovo Thinkpad.
 Policy has never been more crucial, or more readily outmanoeuvred.